 You’ve probably heard people say, “my property is worth X amount” or “this land is valued at a certain number of dollars…” but let's unpack this a little bit.

-When you’re dealing with a house or a building, there usually is enough recent sales data in most markets.
+When dealing with a house or a building, there usually is enough recent sales data in most markets.
 When you look at similar properties that have recently sold and how much they sold for, it is possible to estimate the cost of building or rebuilding that property.
-You can even take the income that the property can generate and use all these numbers to come up with a pretty reasonable “value” for that property.
+You can even take the property's income and use all these numbers to come up with a pretty reasonable “value” for that property.

-This data certainly isn't as accurate as a genuine sold comps, but it still gives you something to use as a gauge for what other owners are trying to sell their properties for.
+This data certainly isn't as accurate as genuine sold comps, but it still gives you something to gauge for what other owners are trying to sell their properties for.

-My point is, with vacant land, there is A LOT of room for interpretation when it comes to value.
+My point is that with vacant land, there is A LOT of room for interpretation regarding value.